Microscopic Phase-Field Modeling

-To address this challenge, we develop a bottom-up coarse-grained (CG) framework that enables the full parametrization of phase-field models from microscopic information by introducing an intermediate molecular system.
-We thus begin by performing molecular coarse-graining to preserve important microscopic properties at the molecular level.
-Then, we apply mesoscopic coarse-graining in a hierarchical manner to attain the phase-field level representation.
+To address this challenge, we develop a fully microscopic framework that enables the full parametrization of phase-field models from atomistic information by leveraging bottom-up coarse-graining (CG) and enhanced sampling techniques.
+Starting from the atomistic scale, we systematically transition to an intermediate molecular system through molecular coarse-graining.
+Enhanced sampling is then applied at this coarser level in a hierarchical manner to derive the corresponding phase-field representation.